Zuiron/Hunter-Gatherers/README.md

 # Hunter-Gatherers-1.17.1

-made for FABRIC only. (it's better cmon...)
+Made for FABRIC only.

 This mod aims to add an "age" before wood to extend gameplay.
-See name "Hunter Gatherer". you cannot punch trees for example so gather and hunt resources to progress.
+See name "Hunter Gatherer".
+You cannot punch trees for example so gather and hunt resources to progress.

-WARNING: this mod is still very much WIP there is no releases yet.
+---
+MOD made possible by [Tutorials-By-Kaupenjoe](https://www.youtube.com/channel/UCbzPhyLcO8VP25dZ7kaUyAw) Awesome fabric tutorials.